 In addition to exploring the themes and locations in Julius Caesar, the student who presented with me, Leah, is interested in becoming a doctor.
-She wanted to use some the new technology we’ve discussed to explore human anatomy and contrast the difference between using paintings or drawings with interactive models.
+She wanted to use some of the new technology we’ve discussed to explore human anatomy and contrast the difference between using paintings or drawings with interactive models.
 This will be the topic of the STEM Summit 5.0 – Part 2.

 Before really diving into the content, Leah spent some time studying the Hippocratic Oath.
 We could easily relate it back to our studies of ancient Greece and Rome and the earliest expression of medical ethics in the Western World.
 Using AI to research medical subjects could help Leah focus the direction of her field study earlier, or perhaps she could use the technology skills she learns to help innovate the medical field.
 At my recommendation, she used the Case Western University HoloAnatomy as a substitute for the HoloLens which we used a lot during our presentation on Rome.

 Rather than use historic paintings of Julius Caesar as we had in our previous presentation, we replaced those images with classic paintings of anatomy lessons to contrast the progression of learning anatomy from a cadaver in person and seeing the context, to the innovation of the printing press that allowed for easier access to knowledge in print form.
 The drawback of that technology was flat images and learning words out of context of real life.
 HoloLens allows people to see the anatomy and physiology in ways textbooks can’t convey visual information.